Immu404/Portfolio/README.md

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I'm currently enrolled in college pursuing a degree in Computer Science.

 ## Objective

-My journey in Cybersecurity has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Aspiring software and systems professional currently studying Computer Science and pivoting into the technology industry.
+I’m passionate about applying my growing expertise in Python, SQL, Java, and Linux to develop efficient, real-world solutions.
+My projects reflect a focus on data-driven problem solving, automation, and clean, maintainable code.
+With a background in sales and management, I bring strong communication, organization, and leadership skills to collaborative technical environments.

 ## Skills